 The Story of Menelik Shabazz

-Menelik Shabazz is an Award winning film director, producer, and writer – known as a key pioneer in the development of contemporary black British cinema.
-Born in St. John, Barbados, he has lived in the UK since the age of five.
+Menelik Shabazz was an Award winning film director, producer, and writer – a key pioneer in the development of contemporary black British cinema.
+Born in St. John, Barbados, Menelik lived in the UK from the age of five.
 From an early age Menelik watched mobile cinema in his village in Barbados, but didn’t entertain the idea of making films until his teen years.
 This was when he was introduced to the first portable video technology whilst studying at North London College.